philzcodes/anti-cheat-app-web/README.md

-This is the web version of my [Anti-Cheat Exam App](https://github.com/prathamesh-mutkure/anti-cheat-exam-app) with enhanced features, UI/UX, and performance.
+This is the web version of a [Anti-Cheat Exam App] with enhanced features, UI/UX, and performance.